Ann Limb, Baroness Limb: Other roles

-From 2016 to 2020 Limb served as Chairman of the Executive Committee, and Deputy Chairman of the General Committee, of her London club, the Athenaeum.
-She served as Chairman of the General Committee. from 2021–2024 passing the baton to Sir Philip May in June 2024.
+From 2016 to 2020, Limb served as Chairman of the Executive Committee, and Deputy Chairman of the General Committee, of her London club, the Athenaeum.
+She served as Chairman of the General Committee from 2021 to 2024, being succeeded by Sir Philip May.

 Honours and awards

-Already Officer of the Order of the British Empire (OBE) and Commander of the Order of the British Empire (CBE), Limb was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to young people and philanthropy.
+Already first an Officer of the Order of the British Empire (OBE) and then a Commander of the Order of the British Empire (CBE), Limb was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to young people and philanthropy.

-She is a deputy lieutenant of the county of Buckinghamshire, and served a term as the High Sheriff of Buckinghamshire in 2023-24.
+She is a deputy lieutenant of the county of Buckinghamshire, and served a term as the High Sheriff of Buckinghamshire in 2023–2024.

-Her academic honours include: Fellow Chartered Institution for Further Education, Fellow of the Royal Society of Arts FRSA, Fellow of the City and Guilds of London Institute (FCGI), Inaugural Fellow of Milton Keynes College, and Honorary Doctorates from Anglia Ruskin University, University of Bedfordshire, Open University, Manchester Metropolitan University, University of Northampton, Sheffield Hallam University, and University of West London.
-She is a fellow-commoner of Lucy Cavendish College, Cambridge.
+Her academic honours include Fellow of the Chartered Institution for Further Education, Fellow of the Royal Society of Arts (FRSA), Fellow of the City and Guilds of London Institute (FCGI), Inaugural Fellow of Milton Keynes College, and honorary doctorates from Anglia Ruskin University, the University of Bedfordshire, The Open University, Manchester Metropolitan University, the University of Northampton, Sheffield Hallam University, and the University of West London.
+She is a fellow commoner of Lucy Cavendish College, Cambridge.

 In 2019, Limb was named in the Northern Power Women 2019 Power List as an inspiring role model and agent of change, rooted in the North of England.
-In the same year she was also celebrated as #1 LGBTQ+ public sector role model on the 2019 "OUTstanding LGBT+ Role Model Lists", supported by Yahoo Finance and published annually by diversity charity INvolve.
+In the same year, she was also celebrated as #1 LGBTQ+ public sector role model on the 2019 "OUTstanding LGBT+ Role Model Lists", supported by Yahoo Finance and published annually by diversity charity INvolve.

 Media appearances

 Upon taking up her role as Chair of the Scouts in 2015, Limb was interviewed by Emma Barnett on BBC Radio 4's Woman's Hour.
 She subsequently appeared as a guest on Radio 4's Great Lives nominating George Fox, founder of Quakerism.
-In December 2023, Limb appeared on BBC2's popular quiz programme, hosted by Amol Rajan, the Christmas University Challenge as part of the University of Liverpool alumni team.
+In December 2023, Limb appeared on BBC2's quiz programme Christmas University Challenge as part of the University of Liverpool alumni team.